UPDATEDgreen

-Australia’s Socceroos draw against Paraguay to head into Round 2
+Australia’s Socceroos draw against Paraguay to head into knockout

-The Socceroos have secured a place in the World Cup knockout stages after thrilling Australian fans, finishing the opening round with the 0-0 draw against Paraguay that they needed to advance
+The Socceroos will meet Egypt in the World Cup knockout stages, dodging Belgium and thrilling Australian fans after the carefully played 0-0 draw against Paraguay both sides needed to advance

 The Socceroos celebrate after the 0-0 draw during the FIFA World Cup 2026 Group D match between Paraguay and Australia at San Francisco Bay Area Stadium on June 25, local time.
 Picture: Dean Mouhtaropoulos/Getty Images